Project-MONAI/MONAI/docs/source/highlights.md

 To quickly get started with popular training data in the medical domain, MONAI provides several data-specific Datasets(like: `MedNISTDataset`, `DecathlonDataset`, etc.), which include downloading, extracting data files and support generation of training/evaluation items with transforms.
 And they are flexible that users can easily modify the JSON config file to change the default behaviors.

 MONAI always welcome new contributions of public datasets, please refer to existing Datasets and leverage the download and extracting APIs, etc.
-The common progress of predefined datasets:
+The common workflow of predefined datasets:
 ![image](../images/dataset_progress.png)

 ## Losses